eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

 # Disallow conditional statements (no-conditional-statement)

-This rule disallows conditional statements such as if and switch.
+This rule disallows conditional statements such as `if` and `switch`.

 ## Rule Details